1165 København K

-Here is our guide to getting the most out of the controversial new Danish travel card.
+Confusion — Here is our guide to getting the most out of the controversial Danish travel card.
 This includes ways to avoid using it in the first place!

 Are you a part of the frustrated multitude, or are you a secret fan?
-The roll-out of the new Danish electronic travel card, or Rejsekort, was not a success.
+The roll-out of the Danish electronic travel card, or Rejsekort, was not a success.
 On the international review platform for ecommerce Trustpilot the Rejsekort system is given a disastrous 1.3 out of five stars by consumers.
 But can you get it to work for you?

 Introduced in 2012, it was intended to smoothen the transportation of commuters, but complaints about the rejsekort have numbered approximately 500 complaints per day in 2015, before levelling off as people got used to it.

 It is unpopular and complicated.
 The Rejsekort company took home DKK 40 million in fines from the consumers for forgotten check-outs between January and November 2014.

-Regardless of whether these complaints are from curmudgeonly travelers that despise change or because of misinformation from the company and too many ‘out of order’ machines, this guide will make you an expert in the recently changed Danish public transportation system.
+Regardless of whether these complaints are from curmudgeonly travelers that despise change or because of misinformation from the company and too many ‘out of order’ machines, this guide will make you an expert in the Danish public transportation system.

-If you are between the ages of 16 and 26 or a recipient of SU (student support), the University Post recommends buying a Wildcard.
+If you are between the ages of 16 and 19 or a recipient of SU (student support), the University Post recommends buying a youth card (in Danish ungdomskort).
 This makes your journeys outside of the area of larger Copenhagen cheaper.

 If you are not Danish the Rejsekort is particularly daunting, because the standard process uses the Danish CPR number.